infobyte/faraday_agent_dispatcher/docker/publish/templates/offensive-checks/README.md

-# Vicarius Dispatcher Deployment
+# Offensive Checks Dispatcher Deployment

-This documents the production deployment made for `vicarius.apps.faradaysec.com` and keeps a reusable, secret-free template in the repository.
+Reusable, secret-free template that ships a Faraday dispatcher pre-loaded with every official executor plus the vendored offensive-check tools.
+Use it as a starting point for any Kubernetes deployment — replace the placeholders in the snippets below with your own namespace, agent name, and image tag.

-## What Was Deployed
+## What Gets Deployed

-- Namespace: `client-vicarius`
+- Namespace: `<your-namespace>`
-- Deployment: `vicarius-agent-dispatcher`
+- Deployment: `offensive-checks-agent-dispatcher`
-- Config Secret: `vicarius-agent-dispatcher-config`
+- Config Secret: `offensive-checks-agent-dispatcher-config`
-- Image: `faradaysec/faraday_agent_dispatcher:3.9.1`
+- Image: `faradaysec/faraday_agent_dispatcher:<tag>`
-- Faraday agent name: `vicariusAllToolsDispatcher`
+- Faraday agent name: `<your-agent-name>` (e.g. `offensive-checks-dispatcher`)
-- AWS profile/context used: `AWS_PROFILE=faraday_prod`, `kubectl --context faraday-prod`
-- Registered executor count: `27`
+- Registered executor count depends on the manifests bundled with the image

-The actual deployment config contains a Faraday agent token in the Kubernetes Secret.
-That token is intentionally not stored here.
+The generated Secret contains the Faraday agent token. **Do not commit the generated output** — regenerate it at deploy time.

-## How The Tools Were Added
+## How The Tools Are Registered

-The tools were not typed by hand.
-The deployment config is generated from the dispatcher package manifests:
+The dispatcher config is generated from the packaged executor manifests — nothing is typed by hand:

 ```python
 from faraday_agent_dispatcher import __version__